 As you hike, you’ll gradually make your way up and eventually you’ll be looking down at the Green Sand Beach!
 It’s quite beautiful from this view.
 But, don’t try to make your way down from there!

-Instead, walk around to the staircase that leads down to the sand.
+Instead, walk around to the staircase that leads down to the sand at Mahana Bay.
 There is also a little slot-canyon style descent through the rock in the final portion.
 Such an adventurous beach day!

 So, What Makes it a Green Beach?

 The waves here are intense.
-Just a few weeks ago a man was found dead on a nearby beach after going out to swim here.
-When we were there, the waves were brutalizing us and we only went in waist-high.
+Just a few weeks ago, a man was found dead on a nearby beach after going out to swim there.
+When we were there, the waves were brutalizing us, and we only went in waist-high.

 At one point, I got pummeled by a huge wave which knocked me into a teenager.
 In the commotion, my top fell and my bare boob smacked him in the arm.
 While funny after the fact, being rocked by that wave freaked me out a bit.